shapr/takedouble/README.md

 After that, `takedouble <dirname>` so you could use `takedouble ~/` for example.

-# is it fast?
+# Is it Fast?

-On my ThinkPad with six Xeon cores and a 1TB Samsung 970 Pro, I can check 34393 uncached files in 6.4 seconds.
-A second run on the same directory takes 2.8 seconds.
+On my ThinkPad with six Xeon cores, 128GB RAM, and a 1TB Samsung 970 Pro NVMe (via PCIe 3.0), I can check 34393 uncached files in 6.4 seconds.
+A second run on the same directory takes 2.8 seconds due to file metainfo cached in memory.